Things to Avoid When Decluttering

 4. Focusing on what you're getting rid of

 Sometimes when you look at the piles and boxes of things you're removing, you can start feeling deprived instead of free.
-Instead, remind yourself of all that you are keeping, and how well you will be able to use, enjoy, and appreciate these valuable items when they aren't buried in clutter.
+Instead, remind yourself of everything you're keeping, and how well you'll be able to use, enjoy, and appreciate these valuable items when they aren't buried in clutter.

-If you start to feel guilty about the money you spent, remind yourself that the money is just as wasted if the items sit in the back of a closet as if you give the stuff away (in fact, if someone else can use the items, then the cost isn't such a waste after all).
-Let these feelings of regret motivate you to be more intentional about how you shop in the future.
+If you start to feel guilty about the money you spent, remind yourself that the money is still wasted if the items just sit in the back of a closet.
+In fact, if you give the items to someone else who can use them, the cost isn't such a waste after all.
+Let your feelings of regret motivate you to be more intentional about how you shop in the future.

 You might also feel guilty about getting rid of items that were gifts.
 Remember that the purpose of a gift is to show love, and once it has been given that purpose is served.
 Now you get to decide if the item is something you need or want.

 If you try hard enough, you can probably convince yourself to keep just about anything, especially if you believe you will use it "someday" or you should keep it "just in case."

 Instead of thinking about all the ways you might possibly use an item, focus on whether you are in fact using it.
 Maybe the reason you don't need it is because you have another item that does the same job, only better.
 Your go-to item is the one to keep, rather than the back-up(s).
 The item may be useful – it just isn't useful to you.

 When you're decluttering, remind yourself that you have a goal – to declutter.
 You don't want to get sidetracked looking through things and reminiscing.